Terralego/django-geostore-routing/doc/routing.rst

 Routing
 =======

-Django-Geostore integrate a way to use your LineString layer as a routing one.
+django-geostore-routing integrate a way to use your LineString layer as a routing one.
 It uses pgRouting as backend.

 Prerequisites